-Born Paul Leonard Newman on January 26, 1925, in Shaker Heights, Ohio, Newman trained at the Actors' Studio in New York, finding success on Broadway as theater actor.
-Soon after starting his career on the stage, he began receiving film offers from Hollywood.
-Known for his bright blue eyes as well as the complex, offbeat characters he portrayed, Newman went on to enjoy a long and successful acting career filled with memorable roles.
-He is the recipient of numerous awards including two Academy Awards (one honorary), four Golden Globes, and one Emmy.
+Born 95 years ago this month, on January 26, 1925, in Shaker Heights, Ohio, Newman trained at the Actors' Studio in New York, finding success on Broadway as theater actor.
+Soon after, he began receiving film offers from Hollywood.
+Known for his bright blue eyes as well as the complex, offbeat characters he portrayed, Newman went on to enjoy a long and successful acting career.
+He received numerous awards, including two Academy Awards (one honorary), four Golden Globes and one Emmy.

-Paul Newman died September 26, 2008 in Westport Connecticut, leaving behind a legacy of philanthropy with his Newman's Own Foundation pledging 100% of profits to charity, in addition to a considerable acting career spanning five decades.
+Newman died September 26, 2008, in Westport, Conn., leaving behind a legacy of philanthropy with his Newman's Own Foundation, in addition to an acting career spanning five decades.

-In celebration of his life, here are a few top picks for fans of Paul Newman.
+In celebration of his life, here are a few top picks for Paul Newman.

-Newman reprises his role as "Fast" Eddie Felson.
-This time receiving an Academy Award as an aging hustler attempting to mentor Tom Cruise's Vincent Lauria in the art of the hustle.
+The Color of Money: Newman received an Academy Award for reprising his role as "Fast" Eddie Felson, an aging hustler attempting to mentor Tom Cruise's Vincent Lauria in the art of the hustle.